 This PM seeks to demonstrate that individuals were notified annually of their human rights and how to report ANE information to appropriate authorities.
 QMR reviewers are looking for a copy of an ANE form that has been signed annually by the individual.
 For the providers cited, DMAS recommends technical

-The aggregate total for SFY 2022 is 84%, an increase from SFY 2021 (71%) and an improvement from SFY 2020 is (85%).
+The aggregate total for SFY 2023 is 66%, which is a noted decrease from SFY 2022 of 84%.
 Individual and systemic remediation is required.